yuunadev/Summer2024/README.md

 ## Introduction
-This is for Guzman Energy 2023 Summer Full-Time/Part-Time Quant Internship recuriting.
+This is for Guzman Energy 2024 Summer Full-Time/Part-Time Quant Internship recuriting.
 - **Assignment 1-3 are required**.
 Assignment 4 is optional. (if you apply Full-Time position instead of Full-Time Intern, Assignment 4 is required.)
-- You can use either R or Python **(Recommended)** for coding.
+- You can use either **R** or **Python** (Recommended) for coding.
 - Requirements:
   - create your own github repository for result delivery
-  - PDF summary report for each assignment is required.
+  - a summary report for each assignment is required.
   - for python, create jupyter notebook file
-- **Due: before May 22nd, 2023 5pm ET.** early delivey is welcomed.
+- **Due: before May 24th(Friday), 2024 5pm ET.** early delivey is welcomed.
 - Hints:
   - make your code neat and self explanatory
   - in summary report, provide your insights and conclusions